 Fife Gingerbread recognised the impact these changes were having on families in Fife, and adapted its approach in order to be able to support more parents and more importantly children in Fife, by widening its constitution in 2014 to include vulnerable and disadvantaged families, whilst maintaining its specialist support for lone parents.

-Now employing thirty members of staff, Fife Gingerbread’s approach of engage, support, and progress is applied to partnership projects The Gateway, Making it Work and Fife Teen Parent Project.
+Now employing over forty members of staff, Fife Gingerbread’s approach of engage, support, and progress is applied to partnership projects The Gateway, Making it Work and Fife Teen Parent Project.
 Fife Gingerbread also has a Volunteering arm which integrates volunteers into all aspects of the organisation.
 These volunteers are crucial to supplementing the work Fife Gingerbread does, and also offers a progression route for those we support.

 In 2014, Fife Gingerbread was shortlisted for SCVO's Charity of the Year Award.
 Although in they end they did not win this particular prize, they managed to scoop The People's Choice Award, beating 29 other organisations in a public vote.